-Use non dominant hand to hold penis upright.
-Introduce catheter into urethra until 1 cm from blue insertion guide.
+Use non dominant hand to spread labia and the other hand to grasp the catheter on the viewing window.
+Introduce catheter into your urethra until 1 cm from blue insertion guide.

-To fully insert catheter, swap hands to place the thumb and forefinger of your non dominant hand over the viewing window, whilst also supporting your penis.
-Use your dominant hand to advance the catheter a few cms further.
+Move your non dominant hand to advance the catheter a few cms further.
 Pinch catheter firmly through sleeve to prevent the catheter sliding out while straightening sleeve.